bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 1. **Ask how many records are needed.** The automation prompts the user to specify the number of records to extract.
 2. **Call the API.** For each record needed, the automation sends a request to the REST API and receives a response.
 3. **Read the response.** Each JSON response is deserialized so its data (name, email, and other details) can be used.
-4. **Extract the relevant fields.** The specific fields needed — first name, last name, email — are pulled out of each response.
+4. **Extract the relevant fields.** The specific fields needed are first name, last name, email — are pulled out of each response.
 5. **Add the record to the dataset.** Each extracted record is added as a new row to a running data table.
 6. **Repeat until complete.** Steps 2–5 repeat until the requested number of records has been collected.
 7. **Save to Excel.** Once all records are collected, the complete data table is written out to an Excel file.